GET TAX RELIEF NOW!

 Step 7: Claim Credits

 Apply credits that fit your eligibility.
 Seniors could claim the child tax credit, the credit for other dependents, or the credit for the elderly and disabled.
 The general business credit applied if they had qualifying activities.
-Properly using these options could increase the refund or reduce the amount they owe on the federal tax return.
+Properly using these options could increase the refund or reduce the amount owed on the federal tax return.

 Step 8: Review and Sign